dorucioclea/skyalt/README.md

 **Debugging**: The best tools to write and debug code are the ones developers already use.
 Every SkyAlt app can be compile into WASM *or* can be run as binary in separate process, which connects to SkyAlt and communicate over TCP socket.
 That means that developer can use any IDE and debugger, iterate quickly and compile app into wasm for final shipping.

-**Formats**: For durability, SkyAlt uses only well-known and open formats:
+**Formats**: For endurance, SkyAlt uses only well-known and open formats:
 - WASM for binaries
 - SQLite for storages
 - Json for settings